amezmo/docs/how-to-guides/change-automatic-deployment-branch.md

 # Changing the default deployment branch

-You may change the default automatic deployment branch at anytime.
-The default branch is used for [automatic deployments](/docs/deployments).
+You can change the default automatic deployment [branch](/docs/git/branches) at anytime.
+Your default branch is used for [automatic deployments](/docs/deployments).

 ## How to change the default branch

 1. Open the Amezmo dashboard at [https://www.amezmo.com/sites](/sites)
-2. Choose the name of the application.
+2. Choose the name of your application.
 3. Above the horizontal tab navigation menu, click the Production **or** Staging tab.
 4. In the horizontal tab navigation menu, choose the **Git** tab.
 5. Find the **Git repository details**, island and click &nbsp;<i style="color:#586f90" class="fas fa-ellipsis-h"></i>&nbsp;&nbsp;